adventurerscodex/uat/uat_docs/player_tools/player_tools.md

 Profile
 =======

-All fields are editable and persist after refreshing the page
+As a player, all fields are editable and persist after refreshing the browser

-Race, Class, and Background fields auto-complete with OGL data
+As a player, if I start typing in the race field, OGL data auto-completes

+As a player, if I start typing in the class field, OGL data auto-completes

+As a player, if I start typing in the background field, OGL data auto-completes

 Global Page
 ===========